Why Collect Cord Blood?

 Collection methods differ for public banking and can make all the difference in producing a bankable unit.
 You play a key role in collecting high quality cord blood units that are free of contamination and rich in total nucleated cell count.
 Learn more below:

 - Quick Guide to Collecting Cord Blood for Public Donation (PDF) : Contains key elements necessary for high-quality cord blood unit collection.
 Contact your local public cord blood bank to request copies.

-- CME Activity: Obstetrician's Role in Increasing Patient's Access to Cord Blood: learn how cord blood is used in transplantation, tools for helping parents decide to donate, and information on the proper collection procedures and process.
+- Enduring Activity: Obstetrician's Role in Increasing Patient's Access to Cord Blood: learn how cord blood is used in transplantation, tools for helping parents decide to donate, and information on the proper collection procedures and process.

 - Public Cord Blood Collection: Background and Technique video: reviews best practices for public cord blood collection.
 This video is not considered training.

 Donated cord blood is being increasingly used as a source of hematopoietic stem cells in allogeneic transplantation.
 View cord blood transplant outcomes and trends data .

 Physicians may consider umbilical cord blood for patients who need an unrelated donor and have an uncommon HLA type (making it difficult to identify a full match), or are in urgent need of a transplant.
 Umbilical cord blood transplants are used more often for pediatric patients, but cord blood use has grown in both adult and pediatric populations.
 Learn more about the expanding use of cord blood in transplant .

 How We Help